Kingboard/Kingboard/README.md

 1. Clone it from github `git clone git://github.com/ppetermann/Kingboard.git`
 2. Move into KingBoard `cd Kingboard`
 3. run `php composer.phar install` to install dependencies
-5. Create folders cache and templates_c, make sure they are writable  by your webserver
+5. Create folders cache/api cache/templates_c, make sure they are writable by your webserver
 6. Get the database dump from [github.com/beansman](https://github.com/beansman/CCP-Static-Datadump-to-MongoDB)
 7. Extract the zip file and run mongorestore <ExtractPath>
 8. Make your webservers docroot point to public/ path
 9. (optional) if using lighthttpd make a rewrite rule: url.rewrite-if-not-file = (".*\?(.*)$" => "/index.php?$1", "" => "/index.php")
-10. (optional, recommended) run king23 KingboardMaintenance:setup_indexes
+10. (optional, recommended) run vendor/bin/king23 KingboardMaintenance:setup_indexes
 11. copy conf/config.php-dist to conf/config.php and edit.

 ## USAGE
 basically you should have a running killboard site with no content yet, at the moment content is only added through tasks,
 checkout:
-king23 Kingboard
+vendor/bin/king23 Kingboard
-king23 KingboardMaintenance
+vendor/bin/king23 KingboardMaintenance
-king23 KingboardCron
+vendor/bin/king23 KingboardCron
 for information on available tasks

 ## Links